Basics of Working in the Philippines for Foreigners.

-Well I’m really sorry to have caused him displeasure, but I have never written an article about jobs for foreigners in Davao City and it is highly likely I never will.
+Well, I’m really sorry to have caused him displeasure, but I have never written an article about jobs for foreigners in Davao City and it is highly likely I never will.
 I’ve been to Davao City a few times just to visit, but I know virtually nothing about the city and likely will never visit there again.

 Why I’ll NEVER Have a Job in the Philippines